 Had to look twice here, didn’t you?
-And probably chuckled when you realised that it is humans, not fleas, walking over the floor graphic?
+And probably chuckled when you realized that it is humans, not fleas, walking over a massive floor graphic?

-That is guerrilla marketing; making you look twice, igniting an emotion and, for the people there, interacting with a brand.
+That is guerrilla marketing; making you look twice, igniting an emotion, and interacting with a brand for the people there.

-In this blog post, we want to introduce you to the power of guerrilla marketing and explain why stickers are the perfect means to create an impactful campaign.
+In this short post, we want to introduce you to the power of guerrilla marketing and explain why stickers are the perfect means to create an impactful campaign.

 What is guerrilla marketing?

-Guerrilla, or sometimes spelt guerilla comes from the Spanish word guerra, meaning war.
+Guerrilla, or sometimes spelled guerilla comes from the Spanish word guerra, meaning war.
 The term denotes a special type of warfare.
 It describes civilians or irregulars fighting the traditional military in unorthodox ways.
-Smaller groups usually have the advantage of mobility, speed and surprise as opposed to larger military troops (Source).
+Smaller groups usually have the advantage of mobility, speed, and surprise as opposed to larger military troops (Source).

-Marketing is obviously not warfare, but the strategy translates just as well.
-Guerrilla Marketing centres around the element of surprise, catching customers off-guard and exposing them to your business.
+Marketing is not warfare, but strategy translates just as well.
+Guerrilla Marketing centers around the element of surprise, catching customers off-guard and exposing them to your brand.

-The term was first coined by Jay Conrad Levinson in 1984.
+Jay Conrad Levinson first coined the term in 1984.
 The business writer advertised guerrilla marketing as a strategy for entrepreneurs with a limited budget.
-Instead of financial investments, these campaigns depend on time, creativity and energy – perfect for startups!
+These campaigns depend on time, creativity, and energy instead of financial investments – ideal for startups!

-Guinness does that perfectly here.
+Guinness does that superbly here.
 While the brand is already known worldwide, it still needs to pop up in the customer’s mind to ignite a purchase.

 Here, customers are already in a pub environment where beer is readily available.
-They just need a nudge to buy a specific brand.
-Guinness catches them in the ideal moment, while they are awaiting their turn.
+They only need a nudge to buy a specific brand.
+Guinness catches them in the ideal moment while they are awaiting their turn.